-One of the challenges in successfully implementing EI is ensuring that the individuals carrying it out are taking advantage of all possible opportunities to present instructional trials to the student and are implementing teaching procedures consistently.
-There are numerous research studies focused on validating procedures for effectively training individuals to implement EI (Jameson, McDonnell, Johnson, Riesen, & Polychronis, 2007; Johnson & McDonnell, 2004; McBride & Schwartz, 2003; VanDerheyden, Snyder, Smith, Sevin, & Longwell, 2005; Wolery et al., 1997).
+One of the challenges in successfully implementing El is ensuring that the individuals carrying it out are taking advantage of all possible opportunities to present instructional trials to the student and are implementing teaching procedures consistently.
+There are numerous research studies focused on validating procedures for effectively training individuals to implement El (Jameson, McDonnell, Johnson, Riesen, & Polychronis, 2007; Johnson & McDonnell, 2004; McBride & Schwartz, 2003; VanDerheyden, Snyder, Smith, Sevin, & Longwell, 2005; Wolery et al., 1997).
 These studies have identified several procedures that can improve the quality and effectiveness of training provided to instructors.
-These include the teacher providing (a) written materials that describe the procedures to the instructor, (b) modeling and role play prior to implementing the procedures in the classroom.
+These include the teacher providing (a) written materials that describe the procedures to the instructor, (b) modeling and role play prior to implementing the procedures in the classroom, and (c) modeling and guided practice in implementing the procedures in the classroom.